MechanicalRock/mechanical-hires/README.md

 This is our general approach to hiring

 ## The first meeting
 Someone will meet with you face to face and have a coffee.
 Don't expect to be asked the normal questions you may get in an interview.
-This will generally just be to see how you communicate.
+This will generally just be to see how you communicate and what you want from life.
+It's not all about work you know?

 ## The second meeting
 A pairing session.